jack-bradshaw/Avatar/README.md

 - Validation fails if the element has the annotation and returns a primitive
 - Validation fails if the element has the annotation and returns an object

 To test these rules, we need to pass the validator specific elements and compare the actual results to the expected outcomes.
-We can define the elements by creating a data class and using the library to convert it to elements.
+We can define the elements by creating a data class and using this library to convert it to elements.
 The data class is defined in `src/test/java/com/matthewtamlin/example/TestValidatorData.java` as:
 ```java
 public class TestValidatorData {
     @ElementId("void with annotation")